-(a) Regulated businesses:

-(i) Adverse and beneficial effects:
+- (a) Regulated businesses: - (i) Adverse and beneficial effects:

-The Division anticipates no adverse effects, either direct or indirect, on regulated businesses as the result of these regulations to mitigate heat stress on employees at the workplace.
-The adverse effects, if any, are difficult to determine at this time but may include the costs of providing potable drinking water and shade or other cooling mechanisms at the work place; and developing, implementing and training on heat illness and the employer's heat stress management program in its written safety program.
-There will be no direct or indirect cost to regulated or small businesses.
+The Division anticipates a direct adverse financial effect on regulated businesses as the result of these regulations to mitigate heat stress on employees at the workplace, which is the cost of acquiring a wet-bulb globe heat stress meter, which starts at \$125.10, plus tax.
+Other adverse effects, if any, are difficult to determine at this time but may include the costs of providing potable drinking water and shade or other cooling mechanisms at the workplace; and developing, implementing and training on heat illness and the employer's heat stress management program in its written safety program.
+There will be no indirect cost to regulated or small businesses.

-The Division believes that there will be no direct beneficial effects on regulated businesses as the result of these regulations, but there may be indirect beneficial effects on reduced employee lost time from heat illness.
+The Division believes that there will be no direct beneficial effects on regulated or small businesses as the result of these regulations, but there may be indirect beneficial effects on reduced employee lost time from heat illness.